michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/wm/index.markdown

     pacman -S xorg-xsetroot

+Adjust screen size with something like this command.

+    xrandr --output Virtual1 --mode 1360x768

+--output can be determined by looking at the output of xrandr and --mode will be something listed there.

 ### 3. Graphical drivers

 This part differs if you use a VirtualBox or an environment with nvidia